How to Play A Minor on Ukulele

 A Minor Chord: 2nd Inversion

 The second inversion of this chord is one played and fingered down the neck, closer to the body of your ukulele.
-Once again, you might find a use of it down the road when you will get in the upper intermediate stages of your uke playing.
+Once again, you might find a use for it down the road when you will get in the upper intermediate stages of your uke playing.
 But anyway, we will show you where you will need to press to perform it.

 For this one you will need to use all four of your fretting fingers so here is the order you should place them down.